ravenastru/Rainbow-Warrior-Manual-/README.md

 II.
 The Nine Integrated Bodies (The Spectrum of Consciousness) The human being is composed of nine inter-connected energetic bodies, which must be brought into Harmonized Order.
 This is achieved when the energy of each body flows freely, without internal friction (Dissonance).
 The Six Elemental Bodies (Inner World)

 The Physical Body (Red/Earth) is the anchor of consciousness; the sacred vessel; the locus of grounding and present action.

 The Emotional Body (Orange/Water) is the domain of feeling, relational flow, and adaptability.

 The Mental Body (Yellow/Fire) is the engine of attention, logic, and intention (The Egoic Mind).

 The Spiritual Body (Green/Air) is the center of balance, unconditional love, and connection to the Universal Life-Force.

-The Archetypal Body (Blue/Ether) is the container of the Soul’s eternal blueprint and unique potential (\text{Dharma}).
+The Etheric Body (Blue/Ether) is the container of the Soul’s eternal blueprint and unique potential

 The Soul Body (Purple/Intuition) is the seat of ultimate Sovereignty and direct inner guidance (The True Self).

 The Three Transcendent Bodies of Light (The Goal States) Beyond the elemental bodies are the goal states.

 The Solar Body (White Light) is the fully integrated individual self; the perfect radiance of the Soul.

 The Galactic Body (Translucent Light) is the realization of self as an inseparable part of the collective whole—love flows through the individual.

 The Universal Body (Transparent Light) is the final state of surrender to The ONE Verse (\text{Tao}).
 Consciousness offers no resistance, embodying Eternal Love and Flow State.

 III.
 Pillar I: The Sovereignty of Attention (Inner Mastery) Sovereignty is the ultimate authority over one’s inner state.
 It is the realization that no external force can define your reality without your conscious permission.